 Resolved, that it is the duty of the women of this country to secure to themselves their sacred right to the elective franchise. ~ 9th Resolution of the Seneca Falls Convention 1848

 During the convention, leaders presented 12 resolutions.
-They enumerated the rights that women should be equal to men socially, economically, legally and representatively.
+They enumerated in the rights that women should be equal to men socially, economically, legally and representatively.
 Of the resolutions, all but the 9th were approved unanimously.
-The right to vote created concern and many women felt it would cause large numbers of their backers to withdraw their support.
-However, after much debate and the support of abolitionist Frederick Douglass, the 9th resolution too passed.
+The right to vote created concern.
+Many women felt it would cause large numbers of their backers to withdraw their support.
+However, after much debate and the support of abolitionist Frederick Douglass, the 9th resolution also passed.

 The Right to Vote